-

 W.I.N begins promptly at 8:15 every day.
 It is so important our children come in on time.
 This will help our students become better readers and writers.

-Module 7: Make a Difference
+MODULE 7: Make a Difference

-Essential Question: How can one person make a meaningful difference in their local or global community?
+meaningful difference in their local or global community?

 Over the next three weeks, our class will build their knowledge about people who make their communities better and stronger, with a focus on the narrative nonfiction genre.
 We will read texts about individuals and groups that make a difference in their local or global communities.
+Children will also write an expository essay that explains how one person can have an impact and make a meaningful difference in a community.

-Opinion Essay
+Writing- Opinion Essay

 Test Prep

-* We have started preparing for the New York State Exam (NYS) in class.
-It is critical that students continue to practice and apply all the skills that we have learned so far.
+practice and apply all the skills that we have learned so far.
 Please encourage students to use the strategies that were learned in school and apply them when working on the homework at home.

 · ELA State Test- April 29th and 30th